QCPolmer/LabyOs-labyrinth-OS-/README.txt

-This was vibe coded with Gemini, I did not code this personally, as such I give the model the credit.
+This was vibe coded with Gemini and Grok,
+I did not code most of this personally, as such I give the model the credit.

 This was made in less than a week, and as such hasn't been